rockhold/hour-of-code-presentation/README.md

 introduction to some of the cool things that engineers do while writing code (cool in the eyes of kids, at least).

+To view this presentation in your browser, go to http://bit.ly/2jq96FJ.

 ## About Hour of Code™
 The 'Hour of Code™' is a nationwide initiative by Computer Science Education Week and Code.org to introduce millions of students to one